Online Hair Loss Treatment Without a Required Subscription

-By Bidwell Cranage, APRN, FNP-C · Clinically reviewed · Published April 20, 2026
+By Bidwell Cranage, APRN, FNP-C · Clinically reviewed by Ashley Cranage, APRN, FNP-C · Published April 20, 2026

-You can get treatment for pattern hair loss (androgenetic alopecia) online through Bidwell Health for a flat $45 visit fee, with no insurance required.
-A U.S.-licensed nurse practitioner reviews your intake and, if your pattern is consistent with AGA, sends a prescription — typically finasteride 1 mg, topical minoxidil 5%, or a combination — electronically to your pharmacy.
-Most patients have their medication in hand within two hours during business days.
+You can get treatment for pattern hair loss (androgenetic alopecia) online through Bidwell Health for a $45 online visit, with no insurance billing.
+A U.S.-licensed clinician reviews your intake and, if your pattern is consistent with AGA, sends a prescription — typically finasteride 1 mg, low-dose oral minoxidil 1.25-2.5 mg, dutasteride 0.5 mg, or a combination — electronically to your pharmacy.
+Review and pharmacy timing can vary, and you will receive an update when your clinician has reviewed the visit.

 Visit fee